1. Show children how to get along

 - Involve children in setting up rules.
-This will help your children remember them.
+When children help to make the rules, they’re more likely to remember and respect them.

 - Put a copy of your house rules on the fridge or somewhere everyone can see them.

 - Follow through every time children bend or break the rules.
-Start with a friendly reminder – ‘Are we all speaking nicely to each other?’
+Start with a friendly reminder.
+For example, ‘Remember, we always ask before touching or using other people's things’.
 Then give another chance.
 If children still break the rules, use an agreed consequence.

 It’s much easier to handle disagreements about everyday things when you have a family routine.
-It means that everyone knows who sits where, who does what chores and on what days, and who’s first in line for the PlayStation, trampoline or bathroom.
+It means that everyone knows whose turn it is to choose a movie, who does what chores and on what days, and who’s first in line for the PlayStation, trampoline or bathroom, and so on.